 The results of these tests help doctors determine the cause of your signs and symptoms and develop a program to treat your heart.
 To determine the best course of treatment, doctors classify heart failure using a scale of one to four.
 Class, I heart failure is the mildest.
 You can perform everyday activities and not feel winded or fatigued.
 Class IV is the most severe, in which you’re short of breath even at rest.

 Doctors sometimes can correct heart failure by treating the underlying cause.
 For example, controlling a fast heart rhythm may reverse heart failure.
 But in most cases, once you have heart failure, it’s there to stay.
 However, with treatment, a failing heart can become stronger and signs and symptoms of heart failure can improve.

 Doctors usually treat heart failure with medications.
 Several types of drugs have proved useful in the treatment of heart failure.
 They include:

-- Digoxin (Lanoxin).
-This drug, also referred to as digitalis, increases the strength of your heart muscle contractions.
+This drug also referred to as digitalis, increases the strength of your heart muscle contractions.
 It also tends to slow the heartbeat.
 Digoxin reduces heart failure symptoms and improves your ability to live with the condition.

-- Beta blockers.
 This class of drug slows your heart rate and reduces blood pressure.
 These medicines also reduce the risk of some abnormal heart rhythms.
-Beta blockers may reduce signs and symptoms of congestive heart failure and improve heart function.
+Beta-blockers may reduce signs and symptoms of congestive heart failure and improve heart function.